 Insurance companies or Medicare/Medicaid don't cover medical marijuana, but discounted fees may be available.
 To receive certification for medicinal marijuana use, you have to go through a medical consultation.

-If you’re a good candidate, Dr. Mincer works closely with you to identify the best form of medical marijuana to provide relief.
+If you’re a good candidate, Dr. Soccio works closely with you to identify the best form of medical marijuana to provide relief.
 You can take medical marijuana in several ways, including:

-After taking medical marijuana for six months, Dr. Mincer requires a follow-up visit to evaluate your progress and to see if your dosage needs adjustment.
+After taking medical marijuana for six months, Dr. Soccio requires a follow-up visit to evaluate your progress and to see if your dosage needs adjustment.

 To see if medical marijuana can help manage your condition or symptoms, call the office of Paul Soccio, MD, or schedule an appointment online today.